Nirṛti: Dikpala

 According to some scholars and authors, the goddess Nirṛti transformed into a male in later Hindu mythology and became a dikpala.
 Nirṛti is regarded as the guardian of the southwest direction.

-Nirrti is sometimes included as one of the rudras and described as the son of Sthanu.
+Nirṛti is sometimes included as one of the rudras and described as the son of Sthanu.
 Varying descriptions of the god Nirṛti are found in different scriptures.
-According to the Agamas, Nirruti is dark-skinned with a large body and draped in yellow garments.
+According to the Agamas, Nirrti is dark-skinned with a large body and draped in yellow garments.
 His vahana is either a man or a lion.
-The Vishnudharmottara Purana states that Nirṛuti has a terrific appearance with ill-looking eyes, gaping mouth, and exposed teeth.
-The same scripture also gives a varying account that Nirṛti's vahana is a donkey and he holds a danda in his hands.
+The Vishnudharmottara Purana states that Nirṛti has a terrific appearance with ill-looking eyes, gaping mouth, and exposed teeth.
+The same scripture also gives a varying account that Nirṛti's vahana is a donkey and he holds a danda (a large staff) in his hands.
 The Vishnudharmottara Purana also mentions that Nirṛti has four consorts named Devi, Krishnangi, Krishavandana and Krishnapasha.
 According to the scripture Devi-Bhagavata Purana, Nirṛti resides in a city named Krishnajana, which is located in the southwestern part of Mount Meru.
 The city is said to have an area of 2500 yojanas.